GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/TC_basics.rst

 =================
 TC Best Practices
 =================
 When handling mammalian cells (aka tissue culture) always work in the Biosafety cabinet (BSC).
+BSCs are located in 66-225B (the main TC room) and in 66-219 (for quarantined cells).
 Best practices are outlined below.

 General Guidelines
 --------------------
 - All TC room equipment (e.g., tube racks, timers, 70% ethanol bottles, gloves) should stay in the TC room.
-Also, outside equipment should not be brought into the TC room unless absolutely necessary -- spray these with 70% Ethanol.
+Also, outside equipment should not be brought into the TC room unless absolutely necessary --- spray these with 70% Ethanol.
 - Do not wear your TC coat into the bacteria area.
-The white coats should be primarily limited to use in the TC, the exception would be getting media from the fridge (Sven).
+The white coats should be primarily limited to use in the TC, the exception would be getting media from the fridge (Oaken).
 - Discard gloves used for bacteria work before entering the TC room.